ALX99/Arch-AI/README.md

 ## Not working

-- i3 doesn't work since there are some package missing...
+- i3 doesn't work since there are some package(s) missing...

+### Problems

+The `out` function is the same in both `install` and `setup`, but can't be placed in `sharedfuncs` since it uses variables set by the script.
+These variables can't be exported in the first script since we'll chroot to a different environment.